Listen To This Article - Click Play

 Pigeon Forge’s Winterfest Kickoff took place at Patriot Park on November 6 as city officials “flipped the switch” for over 5 million holiday lights that will illuminate the area throughout the winter season.The kickoff event included a performance from Knoxville “Voice” winner Chris Blue.
 The stunning lights will remain on until February 28.

 What better way to warm up while celebrating winter in the Smoky Mountains than a chili cookoff?
 That is just what the city of Gatlinburg does with their annual Gatlinburg Winter Magic & Chili Cookoff.

 Be sure to come hungry!
 At this event, representatives from several local attractions, restaurants, businesses, charities, and public service groups come together for a friendly competition to see who can make the best batch of chili in the Smoky Mountains.

 While they are enjoying the mouthwatering chili, guests at the Gatlinburg Winter Magic festival will be in awe as city officials bring power to millions of lights throughout the downtown area.

 There is no admission fee, but chili sampling is $10 per person.
-Events are set to begin at 5 p.m. and end around 8 p.m.
+Events are set to begin at 5 p.m. on November 7 and end around 8 p.m.

 It is hard to have a holiday celebration without a Christmas tree or two.
 Help get your family into the seasonal spirit by taking them out to this year’s Festival of Trees event at the W.L.
 Mills Conference Center.